hastiafra/reminderApp/README.md

 # reminderApp
-This is a simple React Native app which is coded using EXPO CLI and android studio
+This is a simple React Native app which is coded using EXPO CLI and Android Studio